emoreno619/gPinRailsCrudExercise/README.md

 * Avoid using link_to whenever possible (adding a destroy link should be the only exception).
 Link_to is great, but it's important to understand what you're doing first
 * Add a nav bar to all pages that lets you get around more easily.
-* Every pin on index page should be a link to the page.
+* Every pin on index page should be a link to the pin's show page.
 Or contain a link to the show page next to it.
 The UI is up to you.
 * Add validations to your model.
 Make sure that a url and a comment are present.
 An image is optional.
 Optionally, add any other validations that you think make sense.

 ### Bonus